-Not an obvious choice but it is one of the only two airports (the other being Jakarta) that fly to Pangkalan Bun airport (Borneo).
+Not an obvious choice when backpacking Indonesia for two weeks but it is one of the only two airports (the other being Jakarta) that fly to Pangkalan Bun airport (Borneo).
 Semarang is a city in Java that is yet to be touched by tourism and does not have much to do there but from here you can book a two-hour journey to the Borobudur Temple, we didn’t actually do this and it is my one regret from our trip.

 Fly from Semarang Airport to Pangkalan Bun airport using Kelstar Aviation

 This was my favourite part of our 2 weeks in Indonesia as we went on a three-day private Orangutan cruise which can book here.
 Your trip includes return transfers, food, accommodation and nation part entry.